sal55/langs/README.md

 **(8)** OBJ files can still be produced by `aa.exe`, to allow combining with other software.
 But they need a third party linker, and these now like to create images that can also be loaded above 2GB.
 So at present DLL and OBJ outputs are shelved until I can sort that out.

-**(10)** MCC was a Sep 23 project to replace the backend of the older BCC compiler, which the same IL+backend used by my M compilers.
-In the end, the IL was revised quite a bit as the machine model of C is different.
-The optimising features are not yet enabled/debugged.
-I had hoped to have a direct-to-EXE backend developed too, but I lost interest and ran out of time.
-BCC had the AA assembler built-in; MCC invokes it as a separate program.
-Yet MCC can still do the job of compiling C code.

 **(11)** MC was an M to C transpiler.
 It only supported a subset of M (so certain M features couldn't be used), and had been archived, but is active once again because it is too useful.

-**(12)** CCM is another archived project.
-I had intended to take this further as a full C to M translator, but the task is too difficult.
-As it is, translates C to M-like syntax purely for visualisation.
-A few more things can be done to improve that, such as output enum names and simple #defines as their names rather than constants, but it is still a visualiser: M syntax, but C semantics still.